 Academics can be stressful for many of us, especially toward the end of the term.
 Stress Less is designed to create opportunities for you to explore different ways to practice self-care and find techniques to de-stress during some of the hardest parts of the year.
 These events are hosted during week 10 of fall, winter, and spring terms.
 Everyone manages the stress of classes differently, but we are here to support you through those times.

 If you’re the first person in your family to attend college, navigating university life and the demands it brings can feel overwhelming.
 You are not alone – many first generation college students struggle with deciphering a system that is often foreign to their family and often their community.
-This workshop will address the challenges that you might face as a first generation college student, provide you with helpful tools and a roadmap for navigating college successfully, and equip you with valuable campus resources to support you along the way.
+This workshop will address the challenges that you might face as a first generation college student, provide you with helpful tools and a road map for navigating college successfully, and equip you with valuable campus resources to support you along the way.
 This is a drop-in workshop and is free and open to UO students, faculty, and staff.